Azizullah-786/web_development-front-end-/README.md

 	4.1. rename temp.html to index.html
-	4.2. added canvas into the header tag as the website logo 4.3. added login button into the header tag to enable user login 4.4. added socail network into the footer tag
+	4.2. added canvas into the header tag as the website logo 4.3. added login button into the header tag to enable user login 4.4. added social network into the footer tag
-	4.5. added four promotions & avertisements into the aside tag 4.6. added two new folder to the main directory (_php, _pages) 4.7. added link to the navigation bar.
+	4.5. added four promotions & advertisements into the aside tag 4.6. added two new folder to the main directory (_php, _pages) 4.7. added link to the navigation bar.